+GAME SETUP

-GAME SETUP THE PLAYING SPACE
+THE PLAYING SPACE

-Maximum recommended dimensions: 55 metres in length and 36 metres in width.
+Maximum recommended dimensions: 35 meters in length and 25 meters in width.
 The try zone: Exactly 5 metres deep from the try line and clearly marked with cones.

 The size of the field can be adapted to suit the age and ability of the teams participating.

-THE PLAYING SURFACES Rookie Rugby can be played in any open space of any size.
-You can play outside on grass, in a parking lot and even inside of a gym!
-A full sized field can be lined for several rookie rugby fields.
+THE PLAYING SURFACES

+Rookie Rugby can be played in any open space of any size.
+You can play on grass, inside a gym or even in a parking lot!
+A full sized field can be lined for severalrookie rugby fields.

 A full-sized rugby field or pitch is 70 metres wide and up to 100 metres long.

 EQUIPMENT

 THE BALL

 The rugby ball is oval and made of four panels.
 It comes in various sizes and Rugby Canada has made recommendations on which ball is appropriate for which ages.
 Using a smaller ball when players are learning the game is encouraged in order to build success and allow players to develop skills appropriately.

 The following ball sizes are recommended: